 Borrowing the Hominid Skull Set

 There is no charge to educators who wish to borrow the Hominid Skull Set, but we do not ship them to schools.
 Teachers must pick them up at the NSEOC during regular business hours.
-Return loan application forms to Laura Schoenfeld via email (laura.schoenfeld@colostate.edu) or fax (970-491-2005).
-We appreciate applications to be sent 2 weeks in advance to the desired use date.
+We appreciate applications be submitted at least 2 weeks in advance of the desired use date.
+The loan application forms require you to confirm your email address before it will be sent to the EOC – so once you click submit, check your email (including the junk folder)!
+You should also get a copy of the form for your records via email, if you don’t, please contact Courtney Gooding Butler (courtney.butler@colostate.edu).

 It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. – Charles Darwin